 5. Aquatopia Indoor Water Park - Pocono Mountains

 Bring the family for a weekend stay at Camelback Resort, and unleash endless water excitement and unlimited access to the epic rides at Aquatopia Indoor Water Park.
-Voted the “#1 Indoor Waterpark in America” by USA Today, this 84-degree, Caribbean-like atmosphere is the best escape from the cold.
+This 84-degree, Caribbean-like atmosphere is the best escape from the cold.
 Aquatopia’s natural lighting leaves visitors basking in warmth as they explore unstoppable thrills — from swirling in darkness on the Venus SlydeTrap, to playing with hundreds of aqua gadgets in Kartrite’s Quest and riding on America’s longest uphill water coaster, the Storm Chaser.

 6. Omni Bedford Springs - The Alleghenies